yarmoiseev/yarmoiseev/README.md

 - 🔭 I’m currently working on [auto-slon.ru](https://auto-slon.ru/)
 - 🌱 I’m currently learning Next.js
 - 👯 I’m looking to collaborate on open-source project with lots of data visualization
-- 🤔 I’m looking for help with finding a first job as a frontend developer
 - 📫 How to reach me: yarmoiseev01@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: a guy who will be replaced by AGI 😅